 Florida Panther National Wildlife Refuge

-Unfortunately, the greatest threat to these large cats still remains.
+Unfortunately, the greatest threat to these large cats remains.
 This greatest threat is the severely decreasing habitat.
-As a result of the loss of habitable land, there are a lot of dangers that have arisen, which would not normally be there.
-Let's not forget the diseases and causes of death that would happen even in the most accommodating habitats, such as cat fights, rabies that they can get from feral hogs, feline distemper, feline leukemia, and Feline AIDS, as well as the occasional parasite, such as tapeworm, hookworm, ringworm etc.
+As a result of the loss of habitable land, there are a lot of dangers that have arisen, which would not usually be there.
+They also have hazards that would be present even in the most accommodating circumstances such as catfights, rabies, feline distemper, feline leukemia, and Feline AIDS, as well as the occasional parasite, such as tapeworm, hookworm, ringworm, etc.

 In addition to these natural dangers, they have been subject to decreasing populations due to inbreeding.
 Inbreeding is dangerous to the population as a whole, because it results in congenital heart defects, decreases overall fitness, increases testicle abnormalities and abnormal semen, etc.

 Also, they are living closer and closer to human civilization.
-Although illegal hunting is rare in Florida, collisions with motor vehicles is on the rise.
-In addition to decreasing land, there is a decreasing number of prey available to them.
-As humans move in, their prey moves out, which causes them to have to hunt for longer periods of time, which can result in malnourishment, starvation, and overall poor health.
+Although illegal hunting is rare in Florida, collisions with motor vehicles are on the rise.
+In addition to decreasing land, there are reduced numbers of prey available to them.
+As humans move in, their prey moves out, which causes them to have to hunt for more extended periods, which can result in undernourishment, starvation, and overall poor health.

 As a result of the limited territory, the number of them in the wild is diminishing.
-Fortunately, there has been a slight increase in the past few years due to several programs implemented in South Florida such as Genetic Restoration Program and National Wildlife Refuges.
+Fortunately, there has been a slight increase in the past few years due to several programs implemented in South Florida, such as the Genetic Restoration Program and National Wildlife Refuges.
 Some of these programs are trying to reintroduce the panther in previously native areas where they have gone extinct.
-By opening up more territories where they can roam, hopefully will allow the population to increase.
-It is important for humankind to be concienteolus of taking care of the land the panthers still have in order to preserve this species.
+By opening up more territories where they can roam, hopefully, will allow the population to increase.
+Humankind needs to be conscientious of taking care of the land the panthers still have in order to preserve this species.

 15 Florida Panthers Killed